 Similarly, any legal documents should be organized before filing for a divorce.
 This includes any insurance policies that you are paying for with your spouse, end-of-life plans such as powers of attorney and advanced health care directives, tax returns, and any other documents related to businesses that you or your partner own.

 Of course, each situation is vastly different.
-Because of this, it is highly recommended that you ask your attorney for advice.
+Because of this, it is highly recommended that you ask your attorney for advice when filing for divorce.
 This is especially important when it comes to supporting your children if your spouse is unpredictable or considered to be an unsafe parent.

 Credit is a common thing that many people do not take into consideration during a divorce.
 Although the initial legal process is unlikely to have a direct impact on your credit score, outstanding payments can easily get caught up in the divorce.

 This can happen during a dispute, or when both parties are trying to decide who is responsible for a certain bill.
 In turn, this can negatively affect your credit score.
-This can be avoided by setting up accounts in your own name before filing for a divorce.
+This can be avoided by setting up accounts in your name to have your credit card before filing for a divorce.

 One of the main reasons people put off getting a divorce is to protect their children.
 However, this can lead to negativity between the parents, and even lead to the children witnessing bitterness.
 Getting a divorce can be the best way to protect your children in some cases.

-Make sure that your child is not getting caught up in the divorce proceedings by keeping them occupied and protected from the legal issues.
-It is recommended that you avoid disrupting their regular routine as much as possible.
+Make sure that your child is not getting caught up in the divorce proceedings by keeping them occupied, in their best interests, and protected from legal issues.
+It is recommended that you avoid disrupting their routine as much as possible.
 Give your children plenty of time and affection so that they don’t think any of this is their fault.

 However, you should make appropriate plans for your children while the divorce is happening.
 This could involve moving them into another home with you, letting them stay with your spouse, or moving in with your parents if they live nearby and are willing.

-Issues relating to the children in divorce usually have to do with decision making and parenting time.
-These legalities can become complicated very quickly, so it is worth preparing for this before initiating the divorce process.
+Issues relating to the children in a divorce usually have to do with decision-making and parenting time.
+These legalities can become complicated very quickly, so it is worth preparing for this with your soon-to-be ex before initiating the divorce process.

 Consider how you interact with your spouse, and whether you want to file for joint custody or not.
-Your attorney can provide more information and guidance on these processes.
+Your attorney can provide more information and guidance on these processes along with child support information.
 Smaller things such as where the children will spend holidays and birthdays should also be thought about beforehand.

 Make sure that you make a list of things that are important for you to retain.
 Deciding who gets what can easily become heated, but being fair about your belongings allows you to keep the ball rolling for the divorce.

 The best way to start this process is to make a list of everything that you own independently, and what you own with your spouse.
-Finding the relevant documentation for everything can also be challenging, which is why it’s better to start this process as soon as possible.
+Finding the relevant documentation for everything can also be challenging, which is why it’s better to start this process of property division as soon as possible.

-Some of the main categories of personal property include houses and land, which will need the deed, information for title, documents relating to property tax, rental details, and a copy of the mortgage or line of credit loan from the time that you separate with your spouse.
-Other items include vehicles, machinery, household items, and personal items such as antiques, collections, tools, family photos, and more.
+Some of the main categories of personal property and marital property include houses and land, which will need the deed, information for title, documents relating to property tax, rental details, and a copy of the mortgage or line of credit loan from the time you separate with your spouse.
+Other separate property items include vehicles, machinery, household items, and personal items such as antiques, collections, tools, family photos, and more.

 You will also need to change all of your passwords to something that your spouse is unlikely to guess.
-This is a basic method of protecting your accounts and your finances from any kind of fraud in the future and also protect your attorney client communications.
+This is a basic method of protecting your accounts and your finances from any kind of fraud in the future and also protecting your attorney-client communications.